 Peter James Christopher King, the son of Colonel Harold James King, Royal Artillery, and of Elise Mabel King, of Farnborough, Warwickshire, was born on 28 September 1920.

 Alec was Canadian.
-He was shot down and killed on 4th September 1940, his Hurricane crashing in Tudor Close, Banstead.
+He was killed on 4th September 1940, his Hurricane crashing in Tudor Close, Banstead.
 Alec was buried in St. Luke's, Whyteleafe.

 On the morning of 30th April, 1932, three of 23 squadron's Bulldogs were carrying out various manoeuvres in the Ashdown Forest area, when the two rear aircraft of the 'vic' formation collided, following a signal to change formation.